kevinsogo/compgen/docs/HELP.md

 - Add more examples.
 (There are "TODO"s splattered in the docs and everywhere else. grep to find them all)

 - Add more templates.

+- Future backwards incompatible: use hashlib for hashing purposes (e.g. generating seeds from args)

 - use polygon multifile generator [at least support for this]